IWC SCHAFFHAUSEN

 Aquatimer

 In 1967, the growing popularity of scuba diving prompted the company to introduce the first Aquatimer.
 It was pressure-resistant to 20 bar and equipped with an internal rotating bezel that displayed dive time.
 In 1982 came the first diver’s watch that was pressure-resistant to 200 bar, the Ocean 2000, which caused quite a stir.
 The technical ingenuity of IWC’s engineers inspired them to develop the GST Deep One, which featured a mechanical depth gauge, in 1999.
-In 2009, IWC brought a completely revised Aquatimer collection with watches sporting a chunky external rotating bezel onto the market.
+IWC brought a completely revised Aquatimer collection with watches sporting a chunky external rotating bezel onto the market.
 Watches in the current collection are equipped with the innovative external/internal rotating bezel, making them even more functional.
 This mechanism combines the advantages of an internal rotating bezel with the ease of use of an external rotating bezel that, thanks to the SafeDive system, can be moved easily by a diver wearing gloves or with cold fingers.
 With even more in-house calibres as well as the digital perpetual calendar, mechanical depth gauge and sensational pressure-resistance to 200 bar, the watch family has also advanced to the highest stages of development in haute horlogerie.

 006